mwvgroup/Pitt-Google-Broker/docs/source/working-notes/troyraen/Rubin-stream-test/README.md

 # Connect Pitt-Google to the Rubin alert stream testing deployment

+THIS README HAS BEEN MOVED TO THE DIRECTORY broker/consumer/rubin.
+BUT STILL LEAVING IT HERE FOR FUTURE REFERENCE.

 December 2021 - Author: Troy Raen

 Details and access credentials were sent to us by Eric Bellm via email.